hypes999/cybersecurity-labs/Fundamentals/Introduction-to-Cyber-Security/README.md

 ### Hack de uma aplicação vulnerável online (ambiente seguro) para experimentar tarefas de um ethical hacker.

-*""We will use a command-line application called "Gobuster" to brute-force FakeBank's website to find hidden directories and pages.
+*We will use a command-line application called "Gobuster" to brute-force FakeBank's website to find hidden directories and pages.
 Gobuster will take a list of potential page or directory names and try accessing a website with each of them; if the page exists, it tells you.

 Step 1.
 Open A Terminal